Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Extended Related Work

 Early mRAG systems were text-centric~\cite{zhang2024gme} to compensate for weak visual reasoning in VLMs.
 Later approaches incorporated retrieval conditioned on the input image~\cite{yan2024echosight}.
 Recent work~\cite{shohan-etal-2024-xl} has further advanced vision-centric mRAG, with benchmarks such as MRAG-Bench~\cite{hu2024mragbench} retrieving entries based on visual similarity to support enhanced perception and reasoning.

 Our work evaluates vision-centric intra-modal and modality-conditioned mRAG for MIA and ICR, respectively.
 For MIA, a VQA-task setup leverages image-to-image mRAG to enhance visual context.
 For ICR, a captioning-task prompt is used to condition generation on retrieved image–text pairs.
-These setups represent realistic practical deployments for the VQA, and captioning tasks.whether their content is in the mRAG database.
+These setups represent realistic practical deployments for the VQA, and captioning tasks.

-\paragraph{MIA against RAG } MIA on RAG aims to determine whether a a document or paragraph is present in the RAG database \cite{shokri2017membership}.
-Recently, \citet{zeng-etal-2024-good} systematically evaluate RAG data leakage from different user prompts.
-S2MIA \cite{li2025generating} measures BLEU-based similarity and perplexity between target samples and generated outputs to infer membership, while \citet{liu2025mask} perturb documents by masking random words and using prediction accuracy to measure MIA.
-In contrast, our work focuses on mRAG, which can suffer from cross-modal leakage.
+\paragraph{MIA against RAG } MIA on RAG aims to determine whether a a document or paragraph is present in the RAG database \cite{shokri2017membership}. \citet{anderson2024my} detect document presence in the retriever’s corpus by issuing queries and interpreting yes/no responses.
+S2MIA \cite{li2025generating} measures BLEU-based similarity and perplexity between target samples and generated outputs to infer membership.
+A mask-based method \cite{liu2025mask} perturbs documents through word masking and applies prediction accuracy thresholds for inference.
+In contrast to these approaches, our work investigates whether VLMs expose information from a private image database or if guardrails are in place to mitigate such leakage.

 \paragraph{mRAG Privacy }